Colon Cancer Screening (cont.)

 - Summary of colon cancer screening

-Virtual colonoscopy is a new technique that uses CT to construct virtual images of the colon that are similar to the views of the colon obtained at colonoscopy.
+Virtual colonoscopy is a new technique that uses an X-ray machine called a CAT or CT scanner to construct virtual images of the colon that are similar to the views of the colon obtained at colonoscopy.
 The virtual colonoscopic images are produced by computerized manipulation of two-dimensional images obtained by a CT scanner rather than direct observation through the colonoscope.
 The colon is cleaned-out using laxatives the day prior to the virtual colonoscopy examination.
 A tube then is inserted into the anus and is used to inject air into the colon.
 The CT scans then are performed, and the scans are analyzed and manipulated to form a virtual image of the colon.

 - There have not been studies to compare the discomfort levels of colonoscopy versus virtual colonoscopy, and comparisons will be difficult to do.
-The discomfort of colonoscopy is from the insertion of the colonoscope and air insufflation.
+The discomfort of colonoscopy is from the insertion of the colonoscope and air being pushed into the colon to inflate or open for viewing areas that might otherwise be collapsed.
+This technique is called air insufflation.
 The discomfort of virtual colonoscopy is from air insufflations.
 Patients' perceptions of discomfort from both procedures are highly variable.
 What makes the discomfort difficult to compare is that patients undergoing colonoscopy usually are sedated intravenously, while patients undergoing virtual colonoscopy are not sedated.
 As a result, patients may actually find colonoscopy more comfortable than virtual colonoscopy.
 On the other hand, sedation increases the risk of complications from colonoscopy.